Zacks Investment Research Upgrades Akebia Therapeutics (NASDAQ:AKBA) to “Hold”

-Akebia Therapeutics (NASDAQ:AKBA) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report released on Monday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Akebia Therapeutics (NASDAQ:AKBA) from a sell rating to a hold rating in a research note published on Monday morning, Zacks.com reports.

 According to Zacks, “Akebia Therapeutics Inc. is a biopharmaceutical company.
 It focuses on the development and commercialization of proprietary therapeutics based on hypoxia inducible factor biology for patients with kidney disease.
 Akebia Therapeutics, Inc. is headquartered in Cambridge, Massachusetts. “